 - Opportunities to network with agencies and Friends group members.

-Further details, including full list of speakers and panels will be available in early February 2018.
 Please let us know now of your interest in attending by email to Roger Parker at Parker.email@example.com so that we can ensure adequate facilities and keep you informed of details.
 You can also book your place on Eventbrite.